felipe-juan/dotfiles/README.md

 `mousewheel.default.delta_multiplier_z` = 15

-Also, i personally prefer having the same kinda pinch-to-zoom but with my mouse.
+Also, I personally prefer having the same kinda pinch-to-zoom but with my mouse.
 So:
 `mousewheel.with_control.action` = 5
 </details>